Select a language

 Okay, so what's Ansible?

 IT automation has many separate uses, or use cases.
 The ultimate realization of the benefits of IT automation comes in when you start combining use cases.
 Or, even better, when you combine all of them into a single system.
-That’s where Red Hat®Ansible Automation comes into play.
+That’s where Red Hat® Ansible® Automation Platform comes into play.

-There are 2 products in the Red Hat Ansible Automation family:
+There are 2 open source projects that are part of the Red Hat Ansible Automation Platform:

 This is the brains behind all things Ansible.
 It shares the same name with the open source community project, Ansible, and is fundamentally identical to that project.
 But, being a formal offering from Red Hat brings other benefits, like support, remediation, and in-depth documentation.

-Ansible Tower brings an easy-to-use user interface (UI) and dashboard for Ansible Engine.
+AWX brings an easy-to-use user interface (UI) and dashboard for Ansible.
 It lets users see everything happening across their nodes, centralize automation, grant role-based access, schedule jobs, and more.
 It also gives real-time information of playbook runs and natively supports cloud deployments.

 The future of IT automation